 Phoenix was a staple amongst most CS, and CS:GO players.
 Largely as a result of a kit that’s familiar (grenade, flashbang) his Ultimate ability, and having the opportunity for what’s effectively a second life, can see him play aggressively, open up a route to his team, before returning to where he was.
 If you also factor in his self-sustain, there’s no wonder he’s climbing for the top spots.

-Raze is the newest Agent and one with incredible potency.
+Raze is an Agent with incredible potency.
 Shes already seen significant play, and her kit packs a punch.
 She’s brilliant at disrupting bunkering players, and her Boom Bot is great for scouting and poke.
 Her Cluster Grenade is incredible at pressuring a wide area.
 Her Satchel is perhaps the weakest aspect of her kit, though the rest of it – including her Ultimate – carries her.

 Reyna is a solid pick, and one that can snowball hard.
 Her functionality revolves largely around how good you are.
 If you’re popping off?
 She’ll excel.
 If you aren’t, well, she won’t.
 A feast or famine Agent that relies very much on early kills.